cerner/cerner.github.io/content/post/inspec-delta/index.md

 1. A new STIG is announced on the DISA website.
 2. Developers download the STIG.
-3. Utilizing inspec_delta, developers will feed the previous STIG, the new STIG, and the profile, into the tool.
+3. Utilizing inspec_delta, developers will feed the new STIG and the profile into the tool.

 ```bash
 inspec_delta profile update --profile_path ~/inspec/RHEL_7_STIG_inspec \